Red Robin (comic book): The Grail

 With Bruce Wayne's apparent death, Tim Drake takes on the costumed identity of Red Robin.
-He is determined to find Bruce Wayne, who Tim is convinced is alive.
+He is convinced that Bruce Wayne is alive, and sets out to locate him.

-Drake travels around the world, looking for clues to where Bruce Wayne lives.
+Drake travels around the world, looking for clues as to Bruce Wayne's location.
 After rescuing a hostage, he retires to his hotel room, frustrated.
 A flashback is shown of Drake leaving Wayne Manor after losing the Robin mantle to Damian Wayne.
 Outside his window, Z, Owens, and Prudence watch and aim at him with a sniper rifle.
 The three assassins are in league with Ra's al Ghul, who gives the order to assassinate Drake.

 The hotel room explodes from the shot, but Red Robin (Drake) appears and attacks the three.
 Drake demonstrates his new fighting style and deduces the identities of the assassins before they disappear.
 Soon after, Red Robin comes into contact with Ra's al Ghul, who is interested to learn what has happened to Bruce Wayne.
 Red Robin #3 begins when Drake attempts to steal what appears to be a fossilized Batarang while consulting with Ra's.
 Another flashback is shown, with Drake standing in front of Bruce Wayne's grave when Wonder Girl approaches to console him and persuade him to return home.
 Tim, however, deduces that Dick Grayson sent her to check on him and makes her leave him alone.

 The last issue of the first arc alternates between Red Robin and Batman fighting each other and Drake's discovery of Bruce Wayne's cave painting at the end of Final Crisis.
 At the end of the first arc, Red Robin is stabbed by a villain named the Widower, leaving him and Prudence for dead and setting the stage for the second story arc.